opendistro/for-elasticsearch-docs/docs/security/access-control/api.md

 ### Update configuration

 Creates or updates the existing configuration using the REST API rather than `securityadmin.sh`.
-This operation can easily break your existing configuration, so we recommend using `securityadmin.sh` instead.
+This operation can easily break your existing configuration, so we recommend using REST API instead.
 See [Access control for the API](#access-control-for-the-api) for how to enable this operation.

 #### Request